jbenet/datadex/web/md/doc_quick-start.md

 #### Step 2: Publish!

-Data walks you through the steps required to publish a dataset.
+`data` walks you through the steps required to publish a dataset.

 Run the following code:
 ```